ADMISSION TO THE BIOLOGICAL SCIENCES PH.D. PROGRAM

 I have not taken or do not have my GRE scores yet.
 Can I still apply?

 GRE scores are not required for the Biological Sciences application.

 Applicants to our graduate program are evaluated on the totality of their scholarly achievements, including previous research experience as well as GPA and test scores.

 Graduate School minimums for GPA are 3.0 overall undergraduate GPA and GPA in major.
-There are no Graduate School minimums for GRE scores.
-For perspective, typical mean scores for students entering the Biological Sciences graduate program are verbal GREs in the 156-160 range, quantitative GREs in the 151-159 range, and GPAs of 3.2-3.8.
+For perspective, historical mean for GPAs range between 3.2 and 3.8.
 However, many other factors, including demonstrated research abilities and recommendations are important in the admissions process.

 Our department follows the Vanderbilt Graduate School guidelines for TOEFL score minimums, which are currently set at: 88 (TOEFL Internet Based Test); 570 (TOEFL Paper Based Test) and 6.5 (IELTS).
 We prefer the TOEFL test, but will accept IELTS scores as well.
 TOEFL scores in the mid-90s (iBT) or above are preferred.

 What if I have more questions?